-It’s often overlooked when people discuss drug abuse and dependence, but alcohol dependence and alcoholism are one of the most commonly cited substance abuse disorders in the US.
-This can lead to a large number of negative effects on one’s life, both short and long term.
+It’s often overlooked when discussing drug abuse and dependence, but alcohol dependence and alcoholism are among the most commonly cited substance abuse disorders in the US.
+Unfortunately, this can lead to many negative effects on one’s life, both short and long term.

-In the short term, people can suffer alcohol poisoning, the effects of being arrested for DUI or becoming a domestic abuse statistic.
-Over a much longer timeline, however, alcoholism can cause much more serious health effects, that can be incredibly severe and even permanent.
+In the short term, people can suffer alcohol poisoning, the effects of being arrested for DUI or becoming domestic abuse statistics.
+Over a much longer timeline, however, alcoholism can cause more serious health effects that can be severe and even permanent.

 What are Alcoholism Shakes & How Do They Happen?

 Alcoholism shakes are the result of heavy drinking for extended periods.
-They are the result of a heavy drinker, binge drinker, or someone else struggling with significant chronic and long-term alcohol abuse.
-Alcoholism shakes begin when the person tries to stop drinking alcohol to the extent that their body is conditioned, or in some cases if the level of alcohol is merely reduced.
-There can be several official causes of alcoholism shakes, but most commonly they are caused by both excessive alcohol use and the symptoms of acute alcohol withdrawal.
+They result from a heavy drinker, binge drinker, or someone else struggling with significant chronic and long-term alcohol abuse.
+Alcoholism shakes begin when the person tries to stop drinking alcohol to the extent that their body is conditioned, or in some cases, if the level of alcohol is merely reduced.
+There can be several official causes of alcoholism shakes, but most commonly, they are caused by excessive alcohol use and the symptoms of acute alcohol withdrawal.

-Alcoholism shakes are the result of involuntary muscle movements or spasms that cause the alcoholic individual to shake or jitter noticeably.
-This shaking can be isolated to just a single location in the body, or it can happen in multiple areas at simultaneous or differing times.
+Alcoholism shakes result from involuntary muscle movements or spasms that cause the alcoholic individual to shake or jitter noticeably.
+This shaking can be isolated to just a single location in the body, or it can happen in multiple areas simultaneously or at different times.
 The tremors can happen constantly, or they can be intermittent.

-The root cause of alcoholism shakes is the brain damage that excessive alcohol consumption causes to the motor function areas of the brain, the areas which are responsible for the coordination and muscular movement.
-In most cases, alcoholism shakes are not life-threatening if they are given the appropriate amount of reverence and treated immediately.
+The root cause of alcoholism shakes is the brain damage that excessive alcohol consumption causes to the motor function areas of the brain, which are responsible for the coordination and muscular movement.
+In most cases, alcoholism shakes are not life-threatening if given the appropriate reverence and treatment.

-If they are left to worsen over time, that means the brain damage is becoming more severe, and the alcoholism shakes have the potential to become incredibly embarrassing and even possibly disabling.
+If they are left to worsen over time, the brain damage will become more severe, and the alcoholism shakes have the potential to become incredibly embarrassing and even possibly disabling.
 They can eventually cause the sufferer to become disabled by interfering with their ability to perform the functions of daily life.
-This is one of the reasons why it is of vital importance that anyone who may be experiencing alcoholism shakes speaks with a doctor or medical professional about potential alcohol detox and treatment for alcoholism.
+This is why anyone experiencing alcoholism shakes must speak with a doctor or medical professional about potential alcohol detox and treatment for alcoholism.

-Alcohol is known to be a powerful central nervous system depressant, meaning it has the ability to slow down the communication between the brain and the rest of the body by a considerable amount.
-This also causes a significant drop in energy levels and measurable brain activity.
+Alcohol is a powerful central nervous system depressant, slowing down communication between the brain and the rest of the body.
+Unfortunately, this also causes a significant drop in energy levels and measurable brain activity.

-In moderated amounts consumed infrequently, this often has minimal effect on the user, however, those that regularly consume alcohol, even in moderate amounts can experience the effects of their body building a chemical dependence on alcohol.
-This lets the brain operate at a much lower capacity regularly, making it push out more excitatory neurotransmitters than it would otherwise, boosting central nervous system activity and forcing the body to be more awake and alert.
+In moderate amounts consumed infrequently, this often has minimal effect on the user.
+However, those who regularly consume alcohol, even in moderate amounts, can experience the effects of their bodybuilding and chemical dependence on alcohol.
+This lets the brain operate at a much lower capacity regularly, pushing out more excitatory neurotransmitters than it would otherwise, boosting central nervous system activity and forcing the body to be more awake and alert.

 This produces a very significant change in the individual’s baseline brain chemistry.
-This change in neurochemistry is a large part of the reason why people that drink a lot or drink frequently do not feel or appear drunk, even though they may be far beyond any legal limits.
+This change in neurochemistry is a large part of why people who drink a lot or drink frequently do not feel or appear drunk, even though they may be far beyond legal limits.

-- Shakes from withdrawal symptoms that start as soon as six hours after the last consumed drink, or noted decrease in drinking.
-The symptoms that come with the shakes will usually peak within the first 3 days, but dan drag on for weeks.
+- Shakes from withdrawal symptoms start as soon as six hours after the last consumed drink or noted a decrease in drinking.
+The symptoms that come with the shakes usually peak within the first 3 days but then drag on for weeks.

 - The most obvious symptoms are a rhythmic shaking of one or more limbs, frequently the hands or arms.
 This can lead to difficulty in writing, signing their name, holding utensils to eat, and more.

 - The alcoholism shakes can be indicative of the symptoms of delirium tremens, or what is also known as the DTs.
-The DTs are exceptionally rare, however, and are only thought to occur in about 5% of all alcohol withdrawal cases.
+However, the DTs are exceptionally rare and are only thought to occur in about 5% of all alcohol withdrawal cases.

 - Alcoholism shakes are also usually diagnosed with information obtained from the individual’s medical history, including any potential factors that stem from physical or mental examinations of the individual.